sharat ganapati's research

 Urban-Biased Growth: A Macroeconomic Analysis - April 2024

+After 1980, larger US cities experienced substantially faster wage growth than smaller ones.
+We show that this urban bias mainly reflected wage growth at large Business Services firms.
+These firms set themselves apart through high per-worker spending on information technology capital and their disproportionate presence in big cities.
+We introduce a spatial model of investment-specific technical change that can rationalize these patterns.
 Using the model as an accounting framework, the observed decline in the investment price of information technology capital explains most urban-biased growth by raising the profits of large Business Services firms.

 Is Tourism Good for Locals?
 Evidence from Barcelona - July 2023